JuliaLang/www.julialang.org/downloads/index.md

    <p>
    <div class="col-12" style="text-align: center">
-     <a id="DownloadButton" class="btn btn-lg btn-outline-primary" href="/learning/tryjulia">Try Julia In Your Browser</a>
+     <a id="DownloadButton" class="btn btn-lg btn-outline-primary" href="/downloads/other/">Unable to detect platform, click here to see all downloads</a>
    </div>
    <!-- <br><br> May want to add space-->